 Employee rewards, benefits, and perks.
 Simple concepts, right?
 In theory, yes.
 In practice, not so much.
 I’ve recently noticed that employee rewards, benefits, and perks are being used interchangeably.
 But they aren’t all the same.
 Each year the San Francisco Business Times releases an exclusive list of the “Best Places to Work” in the Bay Area.
-Flipping through the slideshow, you’ll find companies like Salesforce, Robert Half, and our very own Guidewire Software toting their best “perks” - things like monthly wellness credits (perk), PTO for volunteering (benefit), and anniversary awards (rewards and recognition).
+Flipping through the slideshow, you’ll find companies like Salesforce, Robert Half, and our very own Guidewire Software toting their best “perks” - things like monthly wellness credits (perk), PTO for volunteering (benefit), and anniversary awards (employee rewards and employee recognition).
 Even our friends at Inc are mixing and matching, which gets me thinking, do people know the difference?

 Let me be clear, I’m not the perk police, it doesn’t inherently matter what you call these different employee offerings in a casual setting.
 All the new and different options that companies across the technology sector are offering their employees are amazing - they represent a different way of thinking when it comes to developing and enabling employee success.
 But names aside, it is important to differentiate between employee rewards, perks, and benefits when you’re designing, budgeting, implementing and measuring the effectiveness and impact of these different options.

-Rewards and recognition aren’t offered to every employee and they require a moment in time or behavioral action that triggers their receipt which makes this category much easier to define and differentiate.
+Employee rewards and employee recognition aren’t offered to every employee and they require a moment in time or behavioral action that triggers their receipt, which makes this category much easier to define and differentiate.
 Employers must consider their goals when delivering a rewards program - what are you hoping to receive from your employees in return?
 Is the goal to show employee appreciation, increase their performance levels, or improve employee engagement?
-How about all 3?
+How about all three?
 Research shares that investing in employee rewards and recognition reaps its own major rewards.
-For example, 60% of best-in-class organizations stated that employee rewards and recognition are extremely valuable in driving employee performance.
+For example, 60% of best-in-class organizations stated that employee rewards and employee recognition are extremely valuable in driving employee performance.
 85% of companies that invest even just 1% of their employee payroll in forms of rewards see improvement in employee engagement.
 And in the end, those hyper-engaged teams are 21% more profitable.
 As you can see, recognition and rewards play a significant role in improving current workforce issues.
-It’s time for employers to realize that recognition is a very powerful tool, indeed.
+It’s time for employers to realize that employee recognition is a very powerful tool, indeed.

 Benefits and perks get a bit muddier because they're often synonymous with each other.
 And they play noticeably similar roles in the recruiting process.
 For example, 33% of the workforce has turned down a job position due to the lack of benefits offered.
 And 92% of employees believe nontraditional perks (ones you’ll see across Silicon Valley like free lunch, on-site yoga classes or flowing kombucha machines) are more likely to support an organization’s recruitment of top-tier talent.
 Some of my favorite nontraditional perks providers include SnackNation (on-site snacks), Zeel (on-site massages), and ZeroCater (catered meals) if you’re in the market.